Harris, Blinken navigate Munich Security Conference as Europe holds its breath

 Few diplomats have missed the fact that while Harris was long scheduled to attend the conference, Blinken’s attendance was confirmed at the last minute.
 The White House rejected the suggestion that he was being dispatched to shore up the less-seasoned Harris.

-“I don’t think there’s any plans to limit or reduce the vice president’s role at the Munich Security Conference or … on the global stage,” White House spokeswoman Jen Psaki said Tuesday.
+“I don’t think there’s any plans to limit or reduce the vice president’s role at the Munich Security Conference or … on the global stage,” White House press secretary Jen Psaki said Tuesday.

-For Harris — a politician widely believed to be a potential heir to Biden but who is relatively inexperienced in international affairs — being front-and-center at Munich offers an opportunity to excel on the international stage, show global leadership and display presidential stature.
+For Harris — a politician widely believed to be a potential heir to Biden but who is relatively inexperienced in international affairs — being front and center at Munich offers an opportunity to excel on the international stage, show global leadership and display presidential stature.

 Her supporters reject the notion that Harris’s expertise ends at the border.
-As a senator, she was a member of the chamber’s intelligence committee, and she made several international trips during her tenure as California’s attorney general.
+In Congress, she was a member of Senate Intelligence Committee, and she made several international trips during her tenure as California’s attorney general.
 Her trip to Munich is the fifth international trip of her vice presidency and the second in less than a month.

 At some point, her supporters say, the idea that she lacks foreign policy credentials will have to fade away.

 Still, Blinken has held senior foreign policy positions in two presidential administrations over the past 20 years.
-He was staff director of the Senate Foreign Relations Committee while Biden was chairman.
-As secretary of state, he has been managing America’s web of alliances since the Russian crisis erupted, trying to harmonize European countries’ differing priorities and project a united front.
+He was staff director of the Senate Foreign Relations Committee while then-Sen. Biden was chairman.
+As secretary of state, he has been managing the United States’ web of alliances since the Russia-Ukraine crisis erupted, trying to harmonize European countries’ differing priorities so that they project a united front.

 Equally important, Blinken has known and advised Biden for decades, while Harris entered his orbit two years ago when she became his running mate.